EriksenJ/ra_guide/README.md

 - We follow [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml)
 - Exceptions to style guide:
-	- Do not use dots; separate using underscores, and keep lowercase.
+	- Do not use dots, separate using underscores, and keep lowercase.
 Example: `.CalcMeans()` should be `calc_mean()`.
 - Use the `rio` [package](https://cran.r-project.org/web/packages/rio/vignettes/rio.html) for data import/export.
     - It supports many file types and generally uses the most efficient IO tool for importing/exporting the file format.
-- Use the `data.table` [package](https://stata2r.github.io/data_table/) for data wrangling.
+- Use the `data.table` [package](https://stata2r.github.io/data_table/) for data wrangling when possible.
 	- [Introduction to data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) from the authors of the package.
 	- [Introduction for Stata users](https://stata2r.github.io/data_table/)
 	- [data.table chapter](https://bookdown.org/ronsarafian/IntrotoDS/datatable.html) in Introduction to Data Science.
-- Use  the `fixest` [package](https://lrberge.github.io/fixest/) by Laurent Berge for estimating most types of statistical models, particularly linear and IV models with fixed effects
+- Use the `fixest` [package](https://lrberge.github.io/fixest/) by Laurent Berge for estimating most types of statistical models, particularly linear and IV models with fixed effects, when possible.
 	- It provides estimation tools typically much faster than other options in R and Stata.
 	- Linear, fixed effects, and 2SLS models can be estimated via `feols()`.
 	- [Documentation](https://lrberge.github.io/fixest/).
 - We typically use the `modelsummary` [package](https://modelsummary.com) for summarizing regression results and creating summary statistics tables outputted to latex or markdown format.
 	- An introduction is available [here](https://modelsummary.com).
+	- When adding footnotes to `modelsummary()` tables, use the `footnote()` function from the `kableExtra` package with the options `escape = F` and `threeparttable = T`.

 # Automation

 - We automate everything that can be automated.
-This implies writing scripts to do all data cleaning and analysis.
+This implies writing scripts to do all data cleaning, analysis, and table formatting, and using build tools to run these scripts in the correct order.
-- We use `make` to run all project code.
+- We use the build tool `make` to run all project code.
 	- Generally, we want to be able to delete all files in output folders, type `make all` on the command line, and have all output files reappear just as they were before.